 Do you provide routine pediatric and adult immunizations in your clinic?

-We carry the immunizations recommended for children ages 7-18.
-Immunizations are the one thing inside of our clinic that can be billed to your insurance.
+We carry adult vaccines and the immunizations recommended for children ages 7-18.
+We also carry some flu shots each season for ages 6 months to adult.
+We usually carry some adult COVID-19 vaccine in season.
+Immunizations are the one thing inside of our clinic that can be billed to your insurance (billed by our VaxCare partner who manages our vaccine inventory).
 For children ages 0-6, we will arrange these for you through the El Paso County Public Health department.
 Local retail pharmacies are also an option for children starting at 7-10 years old (age depends on the pharmacy) and continuing through adulthood.
 Your county's Public Health department is an option for individuals from birth through adulthood.
-The El Paso County Public Health department is located at 1675 W Garden of the Gods Rd in Colorado Springs.
+The El Paso County Public Health department is located at three locations in Colorado Springs.
 Their immunization department can be reached by calling (719) 578-3199 and selecting option 5.
 The health department accepts insurance and also accepts government program coverage such as Medicaid and Medicare.
 If insurance will not cover the cost of your vaccinations, the health department can also discuss highly discounted or waived vaccination costs.
 Local retail pharmacies accept many insurances and Medicare as well.

 What is the minimum membership and is there a penalty for cancellation?